erayalkis/toyhouse_api/README.md

 - Making a call to `/character/:id/favorites` returns the favorites of the character.
 - Making a call to `/user/:id` returns info that can be gathered from the main page of a user.
 - Making a call to `/user/:id/subscribers` return the subscribers of a user.
+- Making a call to `/raffle/:id` will return ticket counts for the people who've favorited that character

 All of these routes return a JSON object with the requested characters information.